ngzhiwei517/SC2002-SCE2-Group-5/README.md

 ---

 ##  UML Diagrams
-UML Class and Sequence diagrams are available in the `docs/` folder or in the GitHub repository under the Diagrams section.
+Both UML Class and Sequence diagrams can be found in the `UML Diagram/` folder of this repository

 ---